International Women’s Day

 Further resources:

-- Books for Topics, Corebooks and Scottish Book Trust are all good sources of booklists that celebrate strong and inspiring female characters.
+• Books for Topics, CLPE, LoveReading4Kids, Book Trust and Scottish Book Trust are all good sources of book lists that celebrate strong and inspiring female characters.

-- Celebrate the achievements of women scientists and engineers with this Women in STEAM booklist from Best Books for Schools.
+• Celebrate the achievements of women in sport with this selection of books from Best Books for Schools.

-- Check out the free Suffrage in a Box resources from the Bodleian Library.
+• Check out the free Suffrage in a Box resources from the Bodleian Library suitable for KS3 and 4 pupils.
 They include reproductions of images and other items from their collections that can be printed or displayed on screen.

 Visit the resource